helrond/clbsj.org/_posts/2025-09-17-reading-psalms-and-proverbs-with-first-nations-people.md

 ## Optional Advance Reading:

-- You can [downloand the First Nations Version sampler HERE](https://www.ivpress.com/first-nations-version-psalms-and-proverbs), which includes several selections from the Psalms and Proverbs volume.
+- You can [downloand the First Nations Version sampler at IVPress.com](https://www.ivpress.com/first-nations-version-psalms-and-proverbs), which includes several selections from the Psalms and Proverbs volume.

 ## Speaker Bios: